AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Method

 \subsection{Inter-class Click Ambiguity Resolution}

-Previous studies~\cite{sofiiuk2022reviving,liu2022simpleclick} have experimented with using prior clicks as a prior knowledge input into the model to help it converge faster and focus more precisely on local features.
-Motivated by this, we rethink the defects of mask-fixed strategy in the existing IIS model and look at them through the lens of interaction ambiguity.
-Unlike prior works, AdaptiveClick considers the problem of clicks-aware localization and mask-adaptive segmentation.
-Taking the above two limitations as a breakthrough, we explore a mask-adaptive IIS segmentation to solve the interaction ambiguity.
+Previous studies~\cite{sofiiuk2022reviving,liu2022simpleclick} have experimented with using prior clicks as prior knowledge to help models converge faster and focus more precisely on local features.
+Motivated by this, we rethink the inter-class click ambiguity of mask-fixed based IIS methods and address them by exploring a click-aware mask-adaptive transformer decoder.